-With that, as Phillip fades away, Cooper-Dougie has bent over, holding his crotch, needing to go to the bathroom.
+With that, as Gerard fades away, Cooper-Dougie has bent over, holding his crotch, needing to go to the bathroom.

 Gerard appears in order to let Cooper-Dougie know that something went wrong, that he was tricked.
 He displays the gold orb that holds the essence of what was Dougie, as if Cooper will know what this gold ball means.
 We had seen a gold ball also accompany Cooper when he manifested out of the outlet, taking Dougie's place on the floor.